[C#] Entity Framework Core -Relationship Establishment Conditions-

 In this article, we will focus on the conditions for establishing relationships in EF Core

-- What determines a relationship?
+- What determines the relationship?

-- What happens if you don't clarify?
+- What happens if this isn't clearly defined?

 Let's take a look